sonulodha/galera/README.md

 # Galera Cluster
     Install MariaDB Galera Cluster on Linux
     The Scenario

-# Galera Cluster
     The You are working as a Systems Administrator in a large company with many distributed offices, and have been tasked with setting up a MySQL-compatible cluster.
 You have chosen to implement MariaDB Galera cluster as a proof of concept.